-Well, both DPI and PPI are the measure of resolution for both onscreen and print images.
+Well, both DPI and PPI are the measure of resolution for both on-screen and print images.
 It is pertinent to note that DPI is relatively an old term.
 People have been using this very term to relate everything about the digital images and their size and resolution before the appearance of PPI in recent years.
-Currently, PPI is most commonly used to manage resolution and size of digital images yet DPI is still used for some software and documents.
+Currently, PPI is most commonly used to manage the resolution and scale of digital photos, yet DPI is still used for some software and documents.

 The following lines explain what Dots per Inch (DPI) means and how it affects the resolution of your image.